 1. An Optin Page

-An opt-in page is a page with email sign-up designed to convert users into subscribers with the help of a lead magnet.
+An opt-in page is a page with email sign-ups designed to convert users into subscribers with the help of a lead magnet.

 This page is key to lead generation.

-You can use ebooks, free courses, webinars, audiobooks, cheatsheets, etc. as your lead magnets to maximize lead generation.
+To maximize lead generation, you can use ebooks, free courses, webinars, audiobooks, cheatsheets, etc. as lead magnets.

 In the later stages of the sales funnel, it will be possible to try to convert as many of those leads into buying customers as possible.